 Ecclesiology and History

-Welcome to your third course in Lay Mission Project, in which we will begin to dig into the topics of Church and Church history.
+Welcome to your course in the study of the Church and its history.
 To lead us through this course, we are privileged to have with us Fr.
 Joseph Boenzi, SDB, professor at the Dominican School of Philosophy & Theology in Berkeley, California, and part time professor at the Salesian Pontifical University in Rome, Italy.

 What does the word “Church” mean?
 Where did it come from?
 What does it mean “to be a church,” or “the Church,” or “a part of the Church”?